ImGGAAVVIINN/alya-new-tab/README.md

 <img src="https://github.com/user-attachments/assets/c774918c-95ab-4be2-8004-ebd05b6ff8e8" width="750">

-^ Animation effects, the one this screen shot is using is leaves
+^ Animation effects, the one this screenshot is using is leaves

 ![demo2](https://github.com/user-attachments/assets/bd1412c5-deb5-4048-8efb-8340506032f3)

-^ Demo of custom autohide delay
+^ Demo of custom auto-hide delay

 ## Explanation of permissions: